Animal Societies – Ants, Apes Fish and even Bacteria Organize their own Communities to obtain Favors and Benefits.

 They even receive genetic material from the E. coli!
 Similar processes are taking place inside our own bodies with the bacteria that make up a mind-boggling 90 percent of our cells.

 Should we call bacteria and other animal societies intelligent?
 Perhaps.
 Why do they seem to have awareness and an ability to organize in the most efficient sense at the cellular level?Should we call #bacteria and other animal #societies #intelligent?
-They have the ability to… Click To Tweet
+They have the ability to organize in a most efficient sense.
+Click To Tweet

 We’re fascinated, and yet we’re compelled to move as far away from the bacteria exhibit as possible and on to the Navigators section.